 PREP Center Packet

-Several days before surgery, most patients are referred to the PREP Center for a thorough check-up, which includes taking your vital signs, collecting blood work and any additional tests that may be needed to ensure you are healthy enough for the procedure, and also for anesthesia.
+Several days before surgery, most patients are referred to the PREP Center for a thorough check-up, which includes taking your vital signs, collecting blood work and any additional tests that may be needed to ensure you are healthy enough for the procedure and for anesthesia.
 We encourage patients to come to the Medical Center for their PREP work so we can be sure we have all of your medical records easily accessible.